vincenthopf/librelinks2/CURSOR_MEMORY.md

 <PaddingSelector />
 ```

+### Interactive Padding Feature

+The PaddingSelector component now includes an interactive mode that allows users to directly drag and adjust padding elements in a visual interface:

+1. **Mode Toggle**: Users can switch between traditional controls and interactive mode using a toggle switch
+2. **Drag Interface**: Interactive elements have `cursor-move` styling and visual feedback
+3. **Real-Time Updates**: Visual preview updates as the user drags elements
+4. **Synchronization**: Updates are synchronized with the iframe preview through the signalIframe mechanism
+5. **Precision**: Values are rounded to nearest 5px to maintain consistency with the dropdown options

+### Implementation Details

+- Uses React refs to track dragging state and initial positions
+- Mouse event listeners are attached/detached dynamically during drag operations
+- Updates are debounced and only committed when values actually change
+- Visual elements provide clear affordances for which areas are draggable
+- Value labels show current measurements during interaction

 ### Best Practices

 1. Always use the default values as fallbacks
 2. Ensure padding changes are reflected immediately in previews
 3. Use consistent units (px) throughout the application
 4. Maintain mobile responsiveness with padding changes
+5. Provide clear visual feedback for interactive elements

 ### Notes